Killing of Autumn Steele: Legal proceedings

 On July 20, 2017, the Iowa Public Information Board voted in favor to file an administrative contest against the Iowa Department of Criminal Investigation and the Burlington Police Department.
 This came to a response to the two parties requesting the board for an "interlocutory" review on the grounds that inventory of the records were not relevant to the state's open records laws.
 The administrative trial could begin as early as August 17 but could be delayed due to that recent vote.

 During a deposition hearing in May 2018, an attorney representing the Steele family proclaimed that Officer Hill never made any complaints of injuries in the unedited footage.
 It was argued that Hill contradicted from what he had provided to a report to what was happening on video.
 On June 6, 2018, a settlement was reached between the city and the Steele family.
 When the Burlington City Manager was asked if the suit would have a financial impact on the city's insurance or its future contracts long-term, he was not certain.
 Following the suit, public watchdog group Iowa Freedom of Information Council filed a motion to request a federal judge to release records in full and to intervene in the case.

 On September 12, 2018, the body cam video of the incident was released.
 During the video, Hill said to his partner "Oh, my God, no!
 Oh, fuck, Tim!
 Shit, Tim!
 I'm fucking going to prison, Tim!"

-On October 5, 2018, Administrative Law Judge Donald issued her ruling stating that the 9-1-1 tape, body camera videos, and dash camera records is considered public records as originally outlined by the Iowa Supreme Court.
+On October 5, 2018, Doland issued her ruling stating that the 9-1-1 tape, body camera videos, and dash camera records is considered public records as originally outlined by the Iowa Supreme Court.

 On February 21, 2019, the Iowa Public Information Board voted 6–2 to reject complaints against the Iowa Division of Criminal Investigation and the Burlington Police Department in regards to breaking Iowa Open Record laws with refusing to disclose investigative records.

 On March 25, 2019, the ACLU of Iowa filed an appeal and lawsuit against the Iowa Public Information Board in regards to its ruling in February 2019.
 The ACLU requested for 9-1-1 calls and videos be part of a records request as requirement for Iowa Open Records laws.
 They have also petitioned to only keep the records confidential if its an ongoing investigation.
 The organization filed in behalf of the family's attorney Adam Klein.